 Scout Shop Sales Associate

-The Boy Scouts of America, Supply Division frequently has jobs available at one of our four Scout Shops located in Houston, Champions Forest, Stafford, and Conroe for motivated part-time sales associates in a fast-paced, results-oriented environment.
+The Boy Scouts of America, Supply Division frequently has jobs available at one of the four Scout Shops located in Houston, Champions Forest, Stafford, and Conroe for motivated part-time sales associates in a fast-paced, results-oriented environment.
 Interested applicants should send resumé and cover letter to email@example.com.

 Job Overview: Contributes to the successful daily operation of the Scout Shop by processing sales, keeping accurate timekeeping records, receiving orders, stocking shelves, and maintaining a clean, customer-friendly environment.
 Flexible schedules, closed on Sundays, no late nights, employee discount, and a free uniform provided.